daniel-furman/sft-demos/README.md

 ## Recent language models

+See the `src/sft` folder for all finetuning runs.

-All below models are QLoRA tuned peft adapter repositories.
-These are aimed at general instruction-following capabilities.
+The below models correspond to peft adapters from QLoRA finetuning.
+These models are aimed at general instruction-following capabilities.
+See the [QLoRA paper](https://arxiv.org/pdf/2305.14314.pdf) and the [peft repository](https://github.com/huggingface/peft) for more information on parameter-efficient sft.

 1. [dfurman/Mixtral-8x7B-Instruct-v0.1](https://huggingface.co/dfurman/Mixtral-8x7B-Instruct-v0.1)
 2. [dfurman/Mistral-7B-Instruct-v0.2](https://huggingface.co/dfurman/Mistral-7B-Instruct-v0.2)